Vietnam.vn - Nền tảng quảng bá Việt Nam

 There is currently no vaccine to prevent Whitmore disease.
 The main preventive measures are to ensure personal hygiene, environmental hygiene, use protective gear when working in contact with contaminated soil, mud, water or in unsanitary environments, clean and disinfect contaminated skin cuts, scratches or burns, and practice thoroughly cooking food and drinking boiled water.

-To proactively prevent Whitmore disease, the Department of Preventive Medicine, Ministry of Health recommends that people take measures to limit direct contact with dirty soil and water, especially in heavily polluted areas.
+To proactively prevent Whitmore disease, the Department of Preventive Medicine, Ministry of Health recommends that people take measures to limit direct contact with soil and dirty water, especially in heavily polluted areas.
 Do not bathe, swim, or dive in ponds, lakes, or rivers in/near polluted areas.

 Use protective gear (shoes, boots, gloves...) for those who regularly work outdoors, exposed to soil, mud and dirty water.